Skip to content

 Sponsored by Rose 2E0RXO Grid.Radio

-Organised by the International Bomber Command Centre Radio team, Andy M0IYE, Rose 2E0RXO, Daron 2E0GFY and the Plusscouts Radio team Sander PD9HIX and Erwin PA3EFR.
+Organised by the International Bomber Command Centre Radio team, ( Lincolnshire Portable Radio Group ) Andy M0IYE, Rose 2E0RXO, Daron 2E0GFY, James M7GYP and the Plusscouts Radio team in the Netherlands Sander PD9HIX , Erwin PA3EFR.

 Commemorating 80 years since